.png)

 Key Takeaways for Florida Employers

-1. Noncompete Agreements
+1. Covered Noncompete Agreements

-2. Garden Leave Periods Up to Four Years
+2. Garden Leave Agreements

-The Act only applies to “covered employees”—defined as individuals "reasonably expected" to earn more than twice the annual mean wage in the county here the employer’s principal place of business is located.
+The Act only applies to “covered employees”—defined as individuals "reasonably expected" to earn more than twice the annual mean wage in the county where the employer’s principal place of business is located.
 Yes, independent contractors are deemed to be covered employees for purpose of the law.

 4. Healthcare Professionals Are Exempt